 Plus, WordPress is built to accommodate multiple users.
 You can assign each team member their own username and password, along with a role.
 Administrators have full rights to edit the site while other titles like Contributor limits the users’ capabilities.

 Another bonus is that WordPress is entirely web-based, which means you can access and edit your site from any computer.

 3. It’s Powerful And Flexible

 WordPress has the ease of a website builder and the power of a web developer.
 The options are practically endless.
-Use it to create a blog, membership website, job board, social network, eCommerce store, and much, much more.
+Use it to create a blog, membership website (using something like MembershipWorks) job board, social network, eCommerce store, and much, much more.
 Tens of thousands of WordPress plugins are available at your fingertips, giving you the power to create whatever you want.